Renewing Your CDL in New Hampshire

 To renew your CDL, there are no written knowledge or road skills tests.
 However, if you have a hazardous materials endorsement you must take the written hazardous materials test to renew the endorsement.
 The state and Federal Motor Carrier Safety Administration (FMCSA) believe it is important to keep CDL drivers aware of current hazardous material hauling issues.
 Before you take the hazardous materials test you will need to review a current copy of the Commercial Driver's Manual.

-A new physical exam may also be required.
+A new Medical Examination Report (Form 649-F) may also be required.

 In addition, you'll need a new TSA background check and fingerprints.

 You can renew at any DMV Office or substation during regular licensing hours.
 Not all substations issue licenses everyday so check the schedule before you go.
 Arrive early if you can or call for an appointment, because they get very busy on licensing days.